dcoapp/app/README.md

 Additionally, the DCO creates an override button accessible to only those with write access to the repository to create a successful check.

 ![DCO button](https://user-images.githubusercontent.com/13410355/42353254-3bfa266a-8074-11e8-80b4-18760c5efeee.png)

+## Alternatives

+This project is a GitHub App that you can install on one or many repositories, making it a convenient choice if you want to use it on lots of different repos, or even an entire GitHub organization full of repos.

+If, however, you want more control over exactly how and when your pull requests are DCO checked, consider writing your own custom Actions workflow using a GitHub Action like [tisonkun/actions-dco](https://github.com/tisonkun/actions-dco).

 ## Further Reading